Taremeh/t-rex-game/README.md

 # T-Rex

-Trying to replicate the T-Rex game of Google.
+Replicate of the T-Rex game of Google, in TypeScript.

 ![GOAL](./demo.gif)